benoitbeaulieu-ls/lame_writeup/HTB/Lame.md

 # Reconnaissance

 For this machine we are given the IP addess 10.10.10.3.
-I'm going to start by running a few nmap scan to get some more information about the target and see if I can find some potential entry point
+I'm going to start by running a few nmap scans to get some more information about the target and see if I can find some potential entry point

 ### ****Scanning****